NDE for TS

 Overview

-Modeling complex, irregular time series is a critical challenge in knowledge discovery and data mining.
-This tutorial introduces Neural Differential Equations (NDEs)—a powerful paradigm for continuous-time deep learning that intrinsically handles the non-uniform sampling and missing values where traditional models falter.
-We provide a comprehensive review of the theory and practical application of the entire NDE family: Neural Ordinary (NODEs), Controlled (NCDEs), and Stochastic (NSDEs) Differential Equations.
-The tutorial emphasizes robustness and stability and culminates in a hands-on session where participants will use key open-source libraries to solve real-world tasks like interpolation and classification.
-Designed for AI researchers and practitioners, this tutorial equips attendees with essential tools for time series analysis.
+Modeling complex, irregular time series is a common challenge in knowledge discovery and data mining.
+This tutorial introduces Neural Differential Equations (NDEs) as a continuous-time modeling framework for non-uniform sampling and missing observations.
+It reviews the theory and practical application of Neural Ordinary (NODEs), Controlled (NCDEs), and Stochastic (NSDEs) Differential Equations.
+The tutorial also covers robustness and stability, then uses open-source libraries for tasks such as interpolation and classification.

 Learning Goals